ixofoundation/ixo-blocksync-core/src/postgres/README.md

 ```

 The `src/postgres/client.ts` file provides helper functions for connecting to the PostgreSQL database and managing transactions.
-The `withCoreTransaction` function simplifies executing queries within a single transaction and also a `ROLLBACK` in case an error occurrs.
+The `withTransaction` function simplifies executing queries within a single transaction and also a `ROLLBACK` in case an error occurrs.
 Below is an example:

 ```ts
 const insertBlockSql = `